-- self-isolation for COVID-19 – for example, if they have symptoms or test positive for COVID-19
+- self-isolation for COVID-19 – for example, if they have symptoms or test positive

 If staff are worried about testing

 Staff may not want to get tested because they're worried that if they test positive they will get paid less for being off work, or will get treated differently.

 To help reassure staff about being tested, employers could consider changing the way they deal with time off after testing positive for COVID-19.
 For example: